jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

 While ElasticSearch was originally built to ingest log files, you can also use a package to directly integrate OpenSearch into the code itself, which is what I did with this project.
 If you're interested in trying this out, you can find a list of supported clients [here](https://opensearch.org/docs/latest/clients/index/).

-Integrating OpenSearch into an object oriented language is extremely simple because all you need to do is pass the objects you want to index into OpenSearch, and then the rest is pretty much handled for you.
-For reference, here is pretty much all of the code I use to push articles into OpenSearch (after setup):
+Integrating OpenSearch into an object-oriented language is extremely simple because all you need to do is pass the objects you want to index into OpenSearch, and then the rest is pretty much handled for you.
+For reference, here is pretty much all the code I use to push articles into OpenSearch (after setup):

 ```csharp
 /// <summary>